A paper

 EPSRC Project REASON (EP/C533402)

-Dr Ferryman, Dr Wei and I collaborated at the University of Reading on this EPSRC project, along with academics at UCL and Kingston University.
+Dr Ferryman, Dr Wei and I collaborated at the University of Reading on this EPSRC project, along with academics at UCL and Kingston University, looking at the social, legal and ethical implications of video analytics applications.

 EU Framework 7 Security Theme project SUBITO (FP7-218004)